 The lateral control system consists of ailerons and flight spoilers controllable by the captain's and first officer's control wheels.
 The aileron power control units provided evidence that the ailerons were at or near neutral at impact.
 There were no anomalies noted in the actuators that could account for an uncommanded movement.
 Although there was some conflicting evidence regarding flight spoiler position, all of the damage was consistent with impact-applied loads.
 The aileron spring cartridge, which is installed to permit independent operation of the left or right ailerons in the event that the opposite side of the aileron system becomes jammed, was bent and extended.
 This damage also was readily explainable by impact loading and is not viewed by the Safety Board as evidence of an in-flight problem.
 Thus, there was no evidence that a lateral control system malfunction occurred in flight.

 There is also no evidence that a ground spoiler deployed to cause the lateral upset.
 The condition of the ground spoiler control valve slide was consistent with a retracted spoiler position.
 Further, had either the flight or ground spoilers been extended in flight, the airplane would not have been able to achieve a 4-G load factor at 212 KIAS without activating the stall warning stick shaker.
 The sound of the stick shaker was not heard on the CVR.

 The simulation conducted during the investigation determined that a 20-degree or greater deflection of the rudder to the right could induce extreme control difficulties and could lead to a rolling moment consistent with that observed by witnesses and determined during flightpath analysis of this accident.
-However, the absence of a significant heading excursion on recorded FDR data indicates that the deflection rate of the rudder would have had to have been less than 5 degrees per second.
 The Safety Board was therefore concerned about the previous maintenance discrepancies relating to rudder operation on the accident airplane.
-The Board's concern was further heightened when two separate anomalous conditions appeared to have the capacity to produce a slow rate uncommanded rudder deflection.